vica781/Weather_Info_CLI/TESTING.md

 - The main purpouse of the app is to provide the user with the weather information of the city and country of their choice.
 - The intro screen of the app has a clear title and a short description of the app.
 - The same is also evedent from the instructions screen.
+- The user can get information about Weather Components by selecting that explanation from the menu.

 2. As a new user, I want to be able to easily navigate through the application to find the information I need, so that I can plan my activities accordingly.